looker-open-source/embed-sdk/README.md

 - Navigate to Admin > _Platform_ Embed on your Looker instance.
 This requires Admin privileges.
 - The demo server runs by default at [http://localhost:8080](http://localhost:8080).
 By adding that address to the "Embedded Domain Allowlist" you can enable the demo to receive messages from Looker.
 - Turn on "Embed SSO Authentication"
 - In order to use embedding you must generate an "Embed Secret" for SSO embedding and/or a JWT secret for cookieless embedding.
-A Looker instance can support signed URL and cookieles embedding simulaneously.
+A Looker instance can support signed URL and cookieless embedding simultaneously.

 Additional steps to activate cookieless embed: